AdamPumphrey/PowerShell/README.md

 # PowerShell
 Collection of PowerShell scripts I created from May 2021 to Sept 2021

-# Confirm-PrintNightmare.ps1:
-`Confirm-PrintNightmare` checks to see if the local machine is vulnerable to the PrintNightmare exploit ([CVE-2021-34527](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-34527)) as of July 9, 2021, 12:00am.

-1. The script first checks if the local machine's Print Spooler service is running.
-    1. If the service is running, the script checks to see if the machine has the proper Microsoft update installed (or a security update was installed after the patch release date - see my commit [here](https://github.com/AdamPumphrey/PowerShell/commit/15f114d8224e3288e7d426bdf9a484fcb679bf1c) for an explanation why).
-        1. If so, the script checks to see if the correct values are set for specific registry keys, if they exist.

-If the Print Spooler is not running, the system is safe.
-If the proper Microsoft update is not installed, the system is vulnerable.
-If the update is installed, but the specific registry keys (`NoWarningNoElevationOnInstall`, `UpdatePromptSettings`, `RestrictDriverInstallationToAdministrators`) exist and are not set to the correct values, the system is vulnerable.

-Usage: `.\Confirm-PrintNightmare.ps1`

 # Assign-CalendarPermission.ps1:
 `Assign-CalendarPermission` assigns calendar permissions for one user to another user.